 Oprah, ACEs And Healing Relationships Loving, caring relationships are the key to surviving from trauma

 Recently, Oprah Winfrey met up with Dr. Bruce Perry, a leading authority on childhood trauma.
-On the CBS “60 Minutes” interview, the well-known psychiatrist, and neuroscientist reiterated the fact that ACEs increase a child’s chances of experiencing physical, social and mental problems later in life.
+On the CBS “60 Minutes” interview, the well-known psychiatrist and neuroscientist reiterated the fact that ACEs increase a child’s chances of experiencing physical, social, and mental problems later in life.

 Image source: https://chronicillnesstraumastudies.com/ace-fact-sheet/

-ACEs Effects The Brain
+ACEs Effects on The Brain

-Dr. Perry elucidates the crux of the situation “That very same sensitivity that makes you able to learn a language just like that as an infant makes you highly vulnerable to chaos, threat, inconsistency, unpredictability, and violence.”
+Dr. Perry elucidates the crux of the situation: “That very same sensitivity that makes you able to learn a language just like that as an infant makes you highly vulnerable to chaos, threat, inconsistency, unpredictability, and violence.”
 Simply put it trauma wires the brain incorrectly.
 And it affects not just the physical structure and chemistry but also a child’s ability to learn and deal with stress.

 Surviving And Thriving

 Oprah credits her fourth-grade teacher, Mrs. Duncan, for helping her feel valued.
-Oprah says,“Mrs. Duncan instilled in me this sense of believing that I mattered, and that is what every human being is looking for.”
+Oprah says, “Mrs. Duncan instilled in me this sense of believing that I mattered, and that is what every human being is looking for.”

 Oprah on ACEs and her own”life-changing” story